madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 ##Replacing gksu

-With `gksu`, one could used code similar to the following to re-run as *root* a script that contained UI commands started from a *non-root* user:
+With `gksu`, one could use code similar to the following, to re-run as *root* a script that contained UI commands started from a *non-root* user:

 ```bash
 #!/bin/bash